Ceramic Tile FAQ's

-- Porcelain Pool Tiles are high fired porcelain with Art Studio glazes and can be used outside in frosty environments without cracking.
+- Porcelain Pool Tiles are high fired porcelain with Art Studio glazes.
+These tiles will not crack and are an exceptional choice for both wet and frosty environments.

-- Malibu decorative tile and Malibu Field is High Fire Stoneware and suitable for environments subjected to freeze thaw cycles.
-It can be ordered with a modified glaze for wet applications.
+- Malibu decorative tile and Malibu Field plain tile is High Fired Stoneware and suitable for environments subjected to freeze-thaw cycles.
+For pool applications, order with a clear over-glaze (additional cost).

-- Clay Arabesque decorative tile is freeze thaw tested but deicing minerals can still damage the surface of the tile.
-We recommend that in freeze thaw climates it is especially important to seal unglazed tile well using a high quality penetrating sealer.
+- Clay Arabesque tiles will hold up to freeze-thaw cycles, but deicing minerals can damage the tile's surface over time especially unglazed tiles.
+We recommend that in freeze-thaw climates it is especially important to seal unglazed tile using a high quality penetrating sealer.
+Avoid using unglazed tile in any pool application.

 No. However, to maintain color purity when glazing over red clay, an initial layer called an "engobe" is applied.
 Using white clay eliminates this step and may help keep production costs down.